 The spinal cord is the major bundle of nerves carrying nerve impulses to and from the brain to the rest of the body.
 Rings of bone, called vertebrae, surround the spinal cord.
 These bones constitute the spinal column or back bones.

-Spinal cord injury can be direct trauma to the spinal cord itself or indirect damage to the bones, soft tissues, and blood vessels surrounding the spinal cord.
+Spinal cord injury can be caused by direct trauma to the spinal cord or the result of compression, damage from inflammation, infections, bleeds or clots, neoplasms, or spinal arthritis.

 Causes of Spinal Cord Injury